azure-search-openai-demo

 azd auth login

-or run the "VS Code Task: Start App" to start the project locally.
+VS Code: Run the "VS Code Task: Start App" task.

 - In Azure: navigate to the Azure WebApp deployed by azd.
 The URL is printed out when azd completes (as "Endpoint"), or you can find it in the Azure portal.